clarus/coq-blog/README.md

     make serve

 ## License
 Published under MIT License.
 This holds both for the posts and the blog engine.
-Fell free to clone it.